Alterations

 • How it can be dissolved.

-The Jupiter Bay developer's (and the Declaration's) intent is to ensure that Jupiter Bay is preserved, maintained and improved so as to make it a stable and desirable place to live and invest.
+The condominium developer's (and the Declaration's) intent is to ensure that original condominium's concept, plans and specifications are preserved, maintained, and improved so as to make the condominium community a stable and desirable place to live and invest.
 One of the key provisions to accomplish this is to clearly define procedures to be followed in changing common elements.
 Jupiter Bay's Declaration does this, and the following sections will show specific change requirements and restrictions.

 1. Maintenance: Paragraph 6.2 (a) says that "maintenance and operation of the common elements shall be the responsibility of the Association".
 This clearly grants the Association the authority to mow the lawn, repair the parking lots, paint the buildings, maintain the landscaping, etc. This is entirely separate from the Association's authority to make changes to common elements - i.e., mowing the lawn does not deviate from the developer's design and plan for Jupiter Bay.